sungsoo-ahn/2025/_posts/2025-04-28-ebm-vs-mcmc.md

 where $\Pi(P, Q)$ represents the set of all possible joint distributions (or "transport plans") that have $P$ and $Q$ as their marginal distributions.
 A transport plan, $\pi(x, y)$, describes how the probability mass from $P$ is moved to match $Q$, while maintaining the overall structure of both distributions.
 In practice, the W2 metric is calculated by approximating the distributions as empirical histograms and solving a numerical optimization problem to find the transport plan that minimizes the total squared transportation cost.

 For higher-dimensional systems, where the W2 metric becomes less intuitive to interpret, we focus on specific observables such as the energy and interatomic distance to provide more interpretable comparisons.
 The energy W2 distance computes how similar the distributions of energy of the test samples and generated samples are.
 This provides a notion of how well the sampler is able to capture the ensemble observations of the equilibrium distribution.
-Finally, the interatomic W2 distance is a projection of the position of samples along 1 dimension and therefore should match very well if the generated samples are close to the distribution of the test set.
+Finally, the interatomic W2 distance is a projection of the position of samples along a 1 dimensional measure and therefore should match very well if the generated samples are close to the distribution of the test set.

 ## Random sampling and reweighting is sufficient for GMMs